Decorate your door with a sweet and spooky witchy wreath! This glitter bomb was inspired by $359 wreath, recreated for less than $35!

 Other costs including paint, wire and the mesh for the broom handle I didn’t add because I had them for other things.
 You will also need to add in the cost of paint brushes, wire cutters or scissors if you need those.

-Check out my Halloween Page for lots of spooky and sweet Halloween ideas or start here:
+Check out my Halloween Page for more spooky fun or start here: